DjangoForAll/Django-Course/Level_4/Content/6_Django_Templates/Script/Readme.md

 We'll create a new template with DTL and see how exactly it works.

-Templates can be placed inside a folder called `templates`, these are usually placed in the root of the project, This is just a good practice and is not required.
+Templates can be placed inside a folder called `templates`, these are usually placed in the root of the project, This is just a good practice and is not mandatory.

 Lets create a template folder and a template file called `tasks.html` inside it, we'll also add some static content in it.